 Material differences (weight, vibration dampening) do not affect blade scoring — see Razor Note above.

-Variables I control
+Variables we control

 - Razor: ORMIXA Vector TC4 Titanium — same physical unit.
 Specifications: